 - Because coconut milk tends to separate during storage, shake the can before opening or stir it well after opening.

-- Pour coconut milk over banana pieces, filling each cup until almost full.
+- Pour coconut milk over the banana pieces, filling each cup until almost full.

 - Combine the peanut butter and melted coconut oil.